 In the Ivory Coast's capital Abidjan, the first regional African seminar on illegal drugs has been held.

-In the Ivory Coast's capital Abidjan, the first regional African seminar on illegal drugs has been held.
+Background: In the Ivory Coast's capital Abidjan, the first regional African seminar on illegal drugs has been held.
 The seminar lasted ten days and was aimed at informing law enforcement officers from countries south of the Sahara Desert about the growing problem of drug abuse in Africa.

 SYNOPSIS: The seminar's venue was Abidjan's labour exchange building.
 Here delegations from the host country, and Nigeria, Togo, Benin, and Senegal met to listen to speakers from the U.N., Interpol, and French Customs.